 If you have other trusted programs, then you likely do not have much to worry about when it comes to updates.
 Programs like Adobe and iTunes are constantly improving their systems and will ask you to update your versions every once in a while.
 If you feel like there is something off about the update notice that you have been sent, then you should go right to the manufacturer's website to get the latest version.
 This way you will not be accidentally downloading something that will leave you littered with ads or worse a computer virus.

 If you're using a Mac then it will always ask you before it downloads a new program onto your computer.
 This is a safety measure so that you cannot accidentally click on something that seems harmless that ends up being a program that will turn out to be a virus.
 If you're unsure of anything that your computer is asking you to download then you should do a little research before clicking yes.
 If you're working in an office then you might not know all of the programs that are on the system.
 Check them out before agreeing to an update.
 Not only could a new version turn out to be a virus, but it could also erase information that you need.
 And if you're on a new website that is selling anything from clothes to office art then you might want to be a little suspicious of updates that come up while you're there.
 Most legitimate updates will not be connected to a specific site.
-If you would like to read even more information about the steps the staff at the website and marketing company, Social-Fly, (view website) take to ensure their website is protected and secure, as well as their email is clear and free of any viruses they may pass on to readers.
+If you would like to read even more information about the steps the staff at Ideal Warehouse Innovations Inc. to manufacture safety equipment such as trailer stabilizers, but more importantly to take to ensure their website is protected and secure, as well as their email is clear and free of any viruses they may pass on to readers.